Tutorial | Custom step-based scenarios#

 3. Click Save.

-This code decreases the timeout if the trigger is manual.
-For example, we can consider we don’t want to wait too much time if an error loops the scenario.
+This logic ensures that manual test runs fail fast if they stall, while allowing automated production runs the full hour to complete.
+For example, you don’t want to wait too much time if an error loops the scenario.

 1. Click Run.